Ohio farm owner mistreated animals: animal welfare

-ZANESVILLE, Ohio The collector who freed his bears, tigers and dozens of exotic animals in Ohio before killing himself, kept them in poor conditions and fed his lions meat from malnourished horses, an animal welfare expert who knew him said on Wednesday.
+ZANESVILLE, Ohio The collector of bears, lions and dozens of exotic animals who freed them in Ohio before killing himself, kept the creatures in small pens and fed his lions meat from malnourished horses, an animal welfare expert who knew him said on Wednesday.

 "We've been trying to get him shut down since 2003," Hostetler said, adding that authorities had made several visits to Terry Thompson's farm since 2004 and found underfed animals with open sores.

-Thompson was found dead at the farm on Tuesday from an apparently self-inflicted gunshot wound.
-The Muskingum County sheriff said 49 of the 56 lions, tigers, bears and other big animals set loose from their pens were killed.
-Still at large was a macaque monkey, which may be infected with the herpes B virus and will be put down if found.
+Thompson, 62, was found dead at the farm from an apparently self-inflicted gunshot wound.
+Sheriff's deputies shot and killed most of the 50-odd lions, tigers, bears, and other big animals he set loose from their pens.
+A monkey was still at large, the Muskingum County Sheriff said.

-Thompson, 62, was released on September 30 after spending a year in federal prison on a firearms conviction.
-Agents raided his farm in June 2008 and found 133 guns.
-He told an informant he dealt guns illegally after giving up his dealing license five years earlier, court documents showed.
+Thompson was released last month from federal prison on a firearms conviction -- agents raided his farm in June 2008 and found 133 guns.
+Court documents showed that he told an informant he dealt guns illegally after giving up his dealing license five years earlier.

-Thompson, who Hostetler said lived off inherited money, kept the animals he collected at his 73-acre (30-hectare) farm, an inventory that at various points included camels, a giraffe, lions, tigers and panthers, Hostetler said.
-He never entertained visitors or schoolchildren.
+Thompson, who Hostetler said lived off inherited money, liked to show off the animals he collected at his 50-acre farm, an inventory that at various points included camels, a giraffe, lions, tigers, and panthers, Hostetler said.
+But he never entertained visitors or schoolchildren.

 "The more exotic, the more he was interested in them," Hostetler said.

-In 2007, Hostetler noticed that Thompson and a few of his tiger cubs participated in a photo shoot with model Heidi Klum.
+In 2007, Hostetler spotted Thompson and a few of his tiger cubs on the Internet participating in a photo shoot with model Heidi Klum.
 Hostetler called Klum's managers and suggested they be more careful about animal trainers they use.

 "These animals were not socialized, and they were not tame enough to be around the public and he had to be removed from the property," he said.